-But it can be used for quite a wide range mailing or collated work.
+But it can be used for quite a wide range of mailing or collated work.
 The prime usage of polywrapping is for magazine, catalogue, brochure and multi item pack enclosures.

-A good example of this is the enclosure of home and school learning materials for education, where there are multiple large items to collate & enclose and visibly being able to identify the pack and its contents is important.
+A good example of this is the enclosure of home and school learning materials for education, where there are multiple large items to collate and enclose.

 Polywrapping is one of the quickest and most efficient direct mail options to enclose and post brochures, magazines, catalogues and books.